-8.1 This section covers the activities and timescales for the creation, submission to The Committee and publication of the ISM by the ISE.
+- 8.1 This section covers the activities and timescales for the creation, submission to The Committee and publication of the ISSM by the ISE. - 8.1.1 The ISE must provide a Draft ISSM, including the methodology, to the Joint Office for presentation and publication no later than [see timetable]1st Feb each year.

-- 8.1.1 The ISE must provide a Draft ISM, including the methodology, to the Joint Office for presentation and publication no later than 1st Feb each year This date can be amended by the ISE as appropriate, and agreed with the Committee via a consultation. - 8.1.2 The Draft ISM and presentation must detail: - (a) How the ISE has adhered to the Generic Terms of Reference and to any other relevant provisions within its contract; - (b) The methodology used by the ISE, and why such a process was suitable - (c) The data has been collated so far for such use, and the methods to be used for acquiring any further data; and - (d) Draft data and methodology for use in populating the ISM. - 8.1.3 Once published, any representations made in relation to the draft ISM must be received ISE within [28] calendar days. - 8.1.4 The ISE will consider any submissions made, and will provide feedback for discussion at the meeting, which is to be held as soon as possible after the Isee timetable]. - 8.1.5 The ISE will review the ISM in light of any comments (received in 7.1.3 & 7.1.4), and will adjust the ISM where it believes appropriate. - 8.1.6 The Draft ISM document, as revised by the ISE in accordance with 7.1.4, will be republished by the [see timetable] on the Joint Office of Gas Transporters - 8.1.7 The ISE will arrange a meeting to discuss the Draft ISM (as revised), along with any changes made, to be held as soon as possible after the Draft SLM, - 8.1.8 Once the Draft ISM (as revised) document has been published, the Gas Transporters and Shippers will organise a meeting with The Committee and the ISE for approval of the final document before the see timetable.
+This date can be amended by the ISE as appropriate, and agreed with the

+- 8.1.2 The Draft ISSM and presentation must detail: - (a) How the ISE has adhered to the Generic Terms of Reference and to any other relevant provisions within its contract; - (b) The methodology used by the ISE, and why such a process was - (c) The data has been collated so far for such use, and the methods to be used for acquiring any further data; and - (d) Draft data and methodology for use in populating the ISM. - 8.1.3 Once published, any representations made in relation to the draft ISM must be received ISE within [28] calendar days. - 8.1.4 The ISE will consider any submissions made, and will provide feedback for discussion at the meeting, which is to be held as soon as possible after the [see timetable]. - 8.1.5 The ISE will review the ISM in light of any comments (received in 7.1.3 & 7.1.4), and will adjust the ISM where it believes appropriate. - 8.1.6 The Draft ISM document, as revised by the ISE in accordance with 7.1.4, will be republished by the [see timetable] on the Joint Office of Gas Transporters website. - 8.1.7 The ISE will arrange a meeting to discuss the Draft ISM (as revised), along with any changes made, to be held as soon as possible after the Draft SLM,. - 8.1.8 Once the Draft ISM (as revised) document has been published, the Gas Transporters and Shippers will organise a meeting with The Committee and the ISE for approval of the final document before the see timetable.
 The Committee shall approve the Draft ISM, in the form presented by the ISE, unless they unanimously agree changes to any part of the document.
 Any changes directed by The Committee in this fashion will be implemented by the ISE immediately.
-The approved Draft ISM will be treated as the Final ISM - 8.1.9 the Final ISM will issued to Gas Transporters, Shippers, the UNCC, and the Authority for consideration on whether it is more accurate that the SLM by [see timetable]
+The approved Draft ISM will be treated as the Final ISM. - 8.1.9 the Final ISM will issued to Gas Transporters, Shippers, the UNCC, and the Authority for consideration on whether it is more accurate that the SLM by [see timetable] - 8.2.10 The AUGE may wish to consider the outputs of the ISE.
+This is not to say that the scope of the AUGE or ISE should be fettered in any way any determination of what constitutes a contributor to the ISC or UIG should be the purview of the respective roles.

-9. The application of the Independent Shrinkage ChargeMultiplication Factor
+9. The application of the Independent Shrinkage Charge